Get set up

 An easier way to lay out your UI is available with the Library panel in JavaFX Scene Builder.
 You can also manage layouts in JavaFX Scene Builder using the Inspector panel.
 See Inspector Panel for information.

-JavaFX applications run on a desktop.
-On Windows, they also run in a browser, and over the web.
+JavaFX applications run on a desktop, in a browser, and by using Web Start.
 When your application is ready, create the files that your users will run.
 See Getting Started in Deploying JavaFX Applications for information on packaging and deploying your application.

 Manage the layout